 The biological weapon, known as Telenomus remus, is an egg parasitoid — an insect that completes its larval development within the body of another insect leading to the death of its host.
 It is already being used to tackle fall armyworm in the Americas, experts say.

 “We hope that by using this parasitoid or other biological control agents, the quantity of synthetic insecticides used against fall armyworm will diminish.”

 Marc Kenis, CABI

-T. remus has now been identified through DNA analysis in Benin, Cote d’Ivoire, Kenya, Niger and South Africa, according to a study published in the journal Insects last week (29 March).
+Now an international team of researchers have used DNA analysis and morphological observations to confirm the presence of T. remus in Benin, Cote d’Ivoire, Kenya, Niger and South Africa, according to a study published in the journal Insects last week (29 March).

-The use of natural enemies to control a pest, an approach called biological control, is environmentally more sustainable and has no negative impact on human health.
+The use of natural enemies to control a pest, an approach called biological control, is environmentally more sustainable and has no negative effect on human health.

-But according to Kenis, biological control agents do not eradicate pests.
+Kenis cautions, however, that biological control agents do not fully eradicate pests.

 This piece was produced by SciDev.Net’s Sub-Saharan Africa English desk.